baskuit/pinyon/src/types/readme.md

 ## Value

-Surskit does not make the assumption that games are constant sum.
+Pinyon does not make the assumption that games are constant sum.
 Although all games of interest have this property, it is not always satisfied by every ancillary game.

 In each matrix node, MatrixUCB must store a cumulative score for each of the `rows * cols` joint actions.
 Without the constant sum assumption, this requirement doubles.